thomasebsmith/rhubarb-os/README.md

 process or from any process.

 ### User Interface
 RhubarbOS is designed for use via its CLI and GUI.
 Both are equally capable.
+The GUI is the default UI for new installations.

+Programs can and should be designed to expose their own CLIs and GUIs.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress